-I recently came across a patient being privately prescribed 168 liothyronine tablets.
+I recently came across a patient being given a private prescription of 168 liothyronine tablets.
 This particular patients (like many others) was refused supply of this drug on NHS prescription and due to ‘Brexit’ happening, he decided to get some extra tablets ‘just in case’.
 He was about to be amused.

 Left with no choice, he was forced to look elsewhere (abroad) for affordable pharmacies.
 Germany?
 Prices cheaper than UK.
 This particular patient went with pharmacy he found in Turkey, raising questions about the source of the supply and quality of liothyronine.
 Generally EU prices for liothyronine are significantly cheaper than UK prices ranging from 2 pence to 26 pence per tablet, as comparing to UK, where cost per tablet is more than £9 (Thyroid UK, 2018).

 Concordia, the producer of liothyronine in UK is currently under investigation by The Competition and Markets Authority (CMA) for ‘abusing its dominant position to overcharge the NHS by millions’ when supplying liothyronine (Gov UK, 2017).